KadambiKashyap/License-Plate-Recognition/README.md

 ### Usage

-1. Pre-processing and Data Analysis
+1. **Pre-processing and Data Analysis**:
   - Load detection and recognition annotations from CSV files.
   - Visualize sample images and bounding boxes to understand the data distribution.

-2. Data Exploration
+2. **Data Exploration**:
   - Explore datasets to gain insights into the data.
   - Check for any inconsistencies or missing values in the annotations.

-3. Model Building
+3. **Model Building**:
   - Convert data to COCO format for training.
   - Use transformers and datasets to prepare the processor and model.
   - Train the model with the prepared datasets.
   - Use PyTesseract for building and training deep learning models.

-4. Evaluation
+4. **Evaluation**:
   - Evaluate the model's performance on test data.
   - Calculate and display the accuracy of the character recognition from the license plate.